Grimfist: History

 In 2005, Grimfist released their follow-up record, Ten Steps to Hell.
-The record was praised by critics, receiving a respectable 4/5 in Kerrang! magazine.
-Tours with Susperia and Red Harvest followed, gaining the band further admiration.
+The record received 4/5 points in Kerrang! magazine.
+Tours with Susperia and Red Harvest followed.

 In September 2005, the band's vocalist Frediablo issued a statement saying he was quitting all of his musical projects and bands, except for Grimfist.
 He eventually left Grimfist as well in August 2006, because he got tired of the music scene.

 In August 2008, Frediablo re-joined Grimfist.